Appearance

 - trust service providers.

 The Regulation specifies the technical and methodological requirements for the Article 21(2) measures as they apply to these entity types, and further specifies the cases in which an incident is considered significant for those entities for the purposes of Article 23 reporting.
-Entities falling outside the Article 1 list of 2024/2690 still apply Article 21(2) directly under the national transposing law, without that sub-sectoral specification overlay.
+The Regulation refers to the covered entity types as "relevant entities"; entities falling outside the Article 1 list of 2024/2690 still apply Article 21(2) directly under the national transposing law, without that sub-sectoral specification overlay.

 How to operationalize NIS2 scope in Modulos